codewithsatyam/Java-Practice-Questions/README.md

-5. WAP to accept three numbers n1 n2 and p from the user and find the even numbers between the n1 and n2 (including n1 and n2) now your task is to only print all the pth even number found between n1 and n2.
+5. WAP to accept three numbers n1 n2 and p from the user and find the even numbers between the n1 and n2 (including n1 and n2) now your task is to only print all the pth even number found between n1 and n2.<br>
 Example: n1 =2 n2=20 p=3
 All even numbers between n1 and n2 are 2 4 6 8 10 12 14 16 18 20
 Here p=3 so print every third even number from the sequence so output will be 6 12 18.

 6. WAP to find the kth digit of a accepted numbers.
-So accept two numbers In and k where k denotes place of digit that has to display.
+So accept two numbers n and k where k denotes place of digit that has to display.<br>
 Example n=56789 and k=2 so from right to left 8 is the second digit so print 8 in output.
 If k is greater than number of digits available in n print message kth digit